 Composite Higgs models solve the hierarchy problem in a very intuitive and realistic way.
-On the fly they also generate the Higgs potential dynamically and provide a mechanism explaining the Yukawa hierarchy.
+On the fly, the Higgs potential is generated dynamically and a mechanism explaining the Yukawa hierarchy is provided.
 A very important aspect is the embedding of the quarks in multiplets of the full global group $ G $, as stated above.
 This is the symmetry group under which the interactions of elementary and composite sector originate at the scale $ \Lambda_{\text{comp}} $, where strong resonance particles are supposed to live and mediate interactions.
 That scale is assumed to be far above the scale of the spontaneous breaking $ G \rightarrow H $.
-The varying representations give rise to very different interactions.
-In the gauge sector, the interactions with the strong sector are determined by the coset $ G/H $ alone.
+Varying representations give rise to very different interactions.
+Interactions of the gauge sector with the strong sector, on the other hand, are determined by the coset $ G/H $ alone.